The Journeyman Project 2: Buried in Time: Reception

 The reaction to the game was mostly positive.
 Reviewing the Macintosh version, a critic for Next Generation called the game a "hipper, vastly larger sequel ... whose completion feels a little like finishing a long novel that actually makes you think".
 Particularly noting the visually stunning scenes and non-distracting edutainment element of the "Arthur" chip, he gave it three out of five stars.
 Their review of the Windows version went up to four out of five stars, despite the assessment that "Buried in Time is another graphic adventure that concentrates on spectacular graphics while compromising gameplay".
 The reviewer elaborated that the need to frequently look in every direction, coupled with the long load times, slows the gameplay, but that the storyline and graphics make the game worthwhile despite this.
 Just Adventure gave the game an "A+", saying "...this is one of the best games I’ve ever played.
 It impressed me from start to finish".
 Programmer in Black, while having a few gripes about the scoring system, finished his review with "I recommend this (game) highly".

 Entertainment Weekly gave the game a B.

+Pyramid magazine reviewed Buried in Time: The Journeyman Project II for and stated that "Buried in Time offers little that is revolutionary to the genre, but it makes up for that with sheer scope.
+The area the player is given to explore is simply staggering (the game is packaged on three compact discs).
+Add to that clever puzzles, state-of-the-art graphics, and smooth scrolling transitions (something that is sadly lacking from most games in this genre), and you have a recipe for weeks of mind-eating fun."

 In a retrospective review, Jack Allin of Adventure Gamers criticized the tiny viewscreen and elaborate, unwieldy interface, but praised the engaging and believable game world, detailed graphics, and the addition of animation when moving between nodes.
 He concluded that "unlike the previous game, Buried in Time should have a broader appeal than just science-fiction fans.
 There's humour, there's history, and a healthy dose of puzzle adventure that moves the franchise forward appreciably, if you can dance around the awkward missteps along the way".

 In 2011, Adventure Gamers named Buried in Time the 89th-best adventure game ever released.

 MacUser named Buried in Time a finalist for its award for the best strategy game of 1995.